cclopes/academic-kickstart/content/en/authors/admin/_index.md

   url: https://www.iag.usp.br/

 # Short bio (displayed in user profile at end of posts)
-bio: Meteorologist interested in tuhnderstorms formation and life cycle in Brazil.
+bio: Meteorologist interested in thunderstorms formation and life cycle in Brazil.

 interests:
 - Cloud Microphysics